 Precautionary guidelines ask a different question.

 Precautionary guidelines usually begin from a different premise.
-Instead of asking only whether an exposure is legally compliant, they ask how to reduce unnecessary exposure when practical, especially in sleeping areas, schools, workplaces, or long-duration locations.
+Instead of asking only whether an exposure is legally compliant, they ask how to reduce unnecessary exposure when practical, especially in sleeping areas, schools, workplaces, or other long-duration locations.

 Good precautionary practice should still be measured, proportionate, and honest about uncertainty.
 Precaution does not mean fear.
 It means taking reasonable steps when they are low-cost, low-disruption, and verifiable.